awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-rekognition-example.md

 }
 ```

-**Example 5: Use Sampling and ModerationLabelConfidenceCheck with the And operator**
+**Example 5: Use Sampling and `ModerationLabelConfidenceCheck` with the `And` operator**

-Use this example to configure your human review workflow to always send low confidence inferences of a specified label for human review and sample high confidence inference of a label at a specified rate\.
+Use this example to configure your human review workflow to always send low\-confidence inferences of a specified label for human review and sample high\-confidence inferences of a label at a specified rate\.

-In the following example, a human review is triggered in one of the following ways:
+In the following example, a human review is initiated in one of the following ways:
 + Inferences for the `Graphic Male Nudity` moderation label the with confidence scores less than 60 are always sent for human review\.
 Only the `Graphic Male Nudity` label is sent to workers to review\.
-+ 5% of all inferences for the `Graphic Male Nudity` moderation label the with confidence scores greater than 90 will be sent for human review\.
++ 5% of all inferences for the `Graphic Male Nudity` moderation label the with confidence scores greater than 90 are sent for human review\.
 Only the `Graphic Male Nudity` label is sent to workers to review\.

 ```
 {